ISISComputingGroup/ibex_developers_manual/testing/Manual-System-Tests.md

 If a bug is discovered:

-1. Create a ticket (if there isn't one already)
-1. Decide on how important/easy to fix this bug is
+1. Record it on the bugs sheet.
-    1. If it is can be fixed for this cycle append the label "for current release"
+1. If you know it is ticketed then add a ticket, record the ticket number and  if it needs to be fixed for the release then add label "for release".
+If you are not sure then wait.

+After testing is done consider all bugs and decide whether:
+1. create a ticket - if so then append the label "for release" if for this release otherwise leave
+1. ignore - write why it is ignorable
-    1. If it can not be fixed then add this bug to the release notes under Known Bugs
+1. fix - if it is a documentation error and can be fixed now.

 Use the [template for system testing](testing/manual_system_tests_template.xlsx).
 This is not an exhaustive list: if you can think of additional tests, or improve the description of the existing ones, please feel free to improve the template.